Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 There are two categories of programming language: high and low-level languages.

 - High-level languages are those which sensible people code in, like Python, JavaScript, and HTML.
 They are **easy to read and write**, and some have a human-like syntax.
 They also **do not depend on the physical architecture of the processors** executing them.
 However, as they are **machine independent**, they must be **translated** in order to run.
-- Low-level languages like assembly code and machine code.
+- Low-level languages are assembly code and machine code.
 They must be changed depending on the make and model of the CPU.
 As they run 'closer' to the CPU itself, they often require less overhead on tasks, and machine code does not require translation as it is written purely in binary.

 > Assembly code, although is a low-level language, is not quite machine code.
 Machine code is what everything must be translated into to be executed.